Duration comparison: Investment grade vs. High yield

-Source: Bloomberg Finance, L.P., for the period from January 2001 to December 2021.
+Source: Bloomberg Finance, L.P., as of September 30, 2023.
 Investment grade represented by the ICE BofAML U.S. Corporate Index.
-High yield represented by the ICE BofAML High Yield Master II Index.
+High yield represented by the ICE BofAML High Yield Master II Index